Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC: Nonperturbative effects

 \section{Nonperturbative effects}

 We derive correction factors to fixed-order perturbative calculations for the presented dijet and Z+jet analyses to estimate the size and uncertainty of the effect introduced by the NP models in MC event generators.
 The full event generation until particle level usually passes through the following steps: the calculation of the perturbative scattering amplitudes and subsequent phase space integration (matrix element, ME), the collinear resummation of leading logarithms with parton showers (PS), the fragmentation of coloured final-state partons into hadrons and subsequent decays of unstable hadrons (Had), and the addition of UE activity via multiple-parton interactions (MPI).

-Here, the two steps labelled as Had and MPI are considered as NP effects.
+Similar as in previous analyses at the Tevatron or LHC~\cite{CDF:2007ykk,D0:2011jpq,CMS:2014qtp,CMS:2023fix,ATLAS:2025ifq}, the two steps labelled as Had and MPI are considered as NP effects.
 Hence, we define the NP correction to fixed-order predictions at parton level as the ratio between the nominal predictions with and without hadronisation effects and MPI.
 The correction at a given perturbative order (PO) of the ME can then be written as:

 where the subscripts ME+PS+Had+MPI and ME+PS indicate, which steps of the MC event generation have been executed.
 In other words, the numerator represents the nominal cross section at the particle level given by any MC event generator, while the denominator is the cross section derived from the same MC generator with hadronisation effects and MPI turned off.
 Because the coloured partons after parton showers can interact with coloured partons stemming from the UE modelling via MPI (colour reconnection), the event generation process must be run twice, once for the numerator and a second time for the denominator leading to statistically independent event samples.
+As a consequence it is not possible to apply a more elaborate approach using migration matrices for the two levels, although it would certainly be interesting to follow the migration of jets in phase space.

+We emphasize that this approach assumes independence of parton shower and hadronization, which certainly is a simplification.
+There are implicit correlations between parton shower and hadronization, as the parton shower cutoff is an upper scale for the hadronization.
+When the parton shower is terminated at high scales, the hadronization can compensate for softer radiation that has not been generated by the former, leading to approximately the same total correction.
+The separate investigation of the two effects, however, may include a residual effect of this correlation.
+Nevertheless, we follow the conventional procedure to quantify non-perturbative effects in experimental analyses to date.